DH Debate Club Logo

 Instead of discussing the nation's major overall problems, such as foreign policy, defense, how to create economic growth and Greenland's development, the ignorant and easily manipulated voters held to more easily understandable cases such as tobacco prices, kindergartens staffing policies and the food preferences and eating times of asylum seekers and their children.

 Precisely Danish People's Party has been a very likeable experiment that has had my support for many years.
-They want to save Denmark from a Muslim takeover by acting across the political spectrum, winning the trust of the Danes and thereby gradually increase their influence and use this influence to reduce and halt Muslim immigration in a peaceful and democratic way.
-But voters' recent massacre of the party does not bode well for such peaceful development.
+They want to save Denmark from a muslim takeover by acting across the political spectrum, winning the trust of the Danes and thereby gradually increase their influence and use this influence to reduce and halt muslim immigration in a peaceful and democratic way.
+But voters' recent massacre of the party did not bode well for such peaceful development.

 The party has acknowledged that within the framework of a mass democracy, protest parties can only grow to a certain size, because the bulk of voters are anxious and dearly wish that everything should continue as usual, why it is so effective to stamp unwanted parties as extremists, who want to overturn the voters' secure life.